captn3m0/ifttt-webhook/README.md

     data = JSON.parse(request.body.read) #ruby-sinatra

 #Licence
 Licenced under GPL.
 Some portions of the code are from wordpress itself.
 You should probably host this on your own server, instead of using `ifttt.captnemo.in`.
-I recommend using [phpfog](https://phpfog.com/?a_aid=64682331 "My Affiliate Link") for excellent php hosting.
+I recommend using [appfog](https://appfog.com/) for excellent php hosting.

 #Custom Use
 Just clone the git repo to some place, and use that as the wordpress installation location in ifttt.com channel settings.